-The third installment in my Classic Hollywood Christmas series, celebrating my 40th anniversary, Christmas, and old Hollywood Christmas classics in one fell swoop!
-I’m looking at how these films embody Wife for Life principles…
+The third installment in my Classic Hollywood Christmas series, celebrating my 41st anniversary, Christmas, and old Hollywood Christmas classics in one fell swoop!
+I’m looking at how these films embody Wife for Life: The Power to Succeed in Marriage principles…

 I am such a sucker for Miracle on 34th Street.
 What is it about this film that enthralls and endears no matter how many times I’ve seen it?
 For me, the miracle of Miracle on 34th Street is not the fact that Santa may be real, but that our leading lady, Doris Walker, played by the gorgeous Maureen O’Hara, is transformed from efficient, independent, and dogmatic, to sweet, inclusive, and romantic.
 Since changing the human heart is one of the hardest things in the world to achieve…to what, or to whom, may we attribute this magic?

 Well, please.
 To Santa of course!… Or, more specifically, to Santa’s infallible, invincible, incredible, insatiable, unalterable ability to express affection.